-Note - When switching between Legacy and UEFI modes, Boot Priority List settings will not be preserved.
+Note - When switching between Legacy and UEFI modes, Boot Options Priority list settings will not be preserved.
 Typically, once a boot mode is selected, there is no need to switch boot modes.
-However, there is one notable exception: the Pc-Check utility must be run in Legacy BIOS Mode.
-If boot settings are customized while in UEFI Boot Mode, and you need to run Pc-Check, you should use the BIOS Backup and Restore feature to capture the customized settings prior to switching the boot mode to Legacy BIOS Mode to run Pc-Check.
-When you return to UEFI Boot Mode, you can use the Oracle ILOM Backup and Restore feature to reinstate your saved settings
+However, there is one notable exception: the Pc-Check utility must be run in Legacy BIOS Boot Mode.
+If boot settings are customized while in UEFI Boot Mode, and you need to run Pc-Check, you should use the BIOS Backup and Restore feature to capture the customized settings prior to switching the boot mode to Legacy BIOS Boot Mode to run Pc-Check.
+When you return to UEFI Boot Mode, you can use the Oracle ILOM Backup and Restore feature to reinstate your saved settings.